HotPocketHPE/mhguide/mhguide.md

 Sharpness is a mechanic **for Blademasters only**.
 Hitting the monster will temporarily lower your Sharpness, and using a Whetstone will restore it.

 Higher Sharpness levels will raise your damage!
-This can be substantial, so don't overlook this, and try to keep your weapon sharpened.
+This is substantial, so try to keep your weapon sharpened.

 Additionally, hitting hard monster parts and/or being on a low Sharpness level can cause you to bounce.
-See [Hitzones](#hitzones) for more on this.
+See [Hitzones](#hitzones) for more.

 Being at Yellow Sharpness or below will penalize attacks that hit at the beginning or end of their animation.
 This is extremely annoying to play around, so stay above Yellow Sharpness if at all possible!